khalrab27/pdf-tools/README.md

 # PDF Tools

-### A web application that allows you to conveniently, efficiently, and most importantly, securely split and merge PDF files.
+### A web application that allows you to conveniently, efficiently, and securely split and merge PDF files.
 ## Features:
 - Automatic deletion of all uploaded files for greater security
 - Split a single PDF into multiple smaller PDFs